View data lineage on Astro

 Compare lineage graphs from previous runs

-The Compare tab shows a list of past job runs for a given job.
-Using the compare tab, you can select pairs of job runs to see what changed in your pipelines between the two runs.
+Compare mode shows a list of past instances for a given run.
+Using this mode, you can select two different run instances to see what changed in your pipelines between the two run instances.

-Select any two job runs to open the comparison view for your graph.
+Select any two runs to open the comparison view for your graph.
 In this view:

-- Jobs and datasets that experienced a code change between the time of your selected job runs are highlighted on the graph.
+- An orange icon identifies runs and datasets that experienced a code change between the time of your selected runs.

-Select a job or dataset that experienced a code change.
+Select a run or dataset that experienced a code change.

 Click the Info tab.
-Instead of showing a single code source, this tab now shows the code source from both of your compared job runs.
+Instead of showing a single code source, this tab now shows code differences during your comparison period.
 Use this information to determine what code change might have caused downstream errors.

 View a summary of issues across Deployments

 The Issues page contains metrics that can help you identify data pipeline behavior irregularities.